MoonshineSG/Simplify3D-to-OctoPrint/README.md

 --location - only gcode files created to this folder will be uploaded

---editor - the editor used for opening files not placed in the default folder. change this to None if you don't want to open when saving to a different path
+--editor - the editor used for opening files not placed in the default folder. change this to None if you don't want to open when saving to a different path or if the file name starts with `_`

 trash - remove local gcode file after uploading to Octoprint